JATOS/JATOS_docs/docs/Manage_your_JATOS/Update-JATOS.md

    ![Update notification Schreenshot](/img/v39x/autoupdate-notification.png)

    Sometimes your JATOS is not able to receive data about new releases.
-If this is the case and you know there is a new release that you would like to update to, you can still [start the update by specifying the version](/Update-JATOS.html#auto-update-to-a-specific-version).
+Often a restart of the JATOS application helps in this case.
+If this still persists and you know there is a new release that you would like to update to, you can still [start the update by specifying the version](/Update-JATOS.html#auto-update-to-a-specific-version).

 1. Click on _Update_, confirm that you want to continue and the latest JATOS version will be downloaded from GitHub and saved in your system's temporary folder.
 The download might take a while depending on your internet connection.

    ![Update notification Schreenshot](/img/v39x/autoupdate-confirmation.png)

 1. After download is complete, you will be asked again for confirmation.
-Optionally you can do a **backup**: JATOS will copy the content of its own installation folder into a folder with the name _backup_x.x.x_ (x.x.x is the version before the update).
-This will usually include your embedded H2 database, your study assets and logs - **but not your MySQL database** (should you have one).
-If anything goes wrong in the auto-update, you have everything in this backup folder to start the old JATOS again. **This backup will use up disk space** (that is why it is not selected by default).

    ![Update notification Schreenshot](/img/v39x/autoupdate-update-and-restart.png)

 1. After clicking the _Go on_ button, JATOS will stop itself, replace its program files and re-start itself again.
 This might take some time depending on the new version and your machine resources, but usually it's done within 2 minutes.
 Refresh your JATOS home page every now and then until you see your updated JATOS' login screen again.

 1. Check the new JATOS with the build-in tests: go to _Administration_ ⇒ _Tests_ and check that all tests are 'OK'.